SCCapstone/Mesosphere/Readme.md

 To run the project, run `react-native run-android` in the terminal.
 This will build and launch the app on an _already running_ emulated machine.

-# Deployment (Outdated)

-To build an APK for the Android platform, run `expo build:android -t apk`, or to build an Android App Bundle, `expo build:android -t app-bundle`.
-If building an Android App Bundle, ensure that Google Play App Signing is enabled for your project, more information can be found [here](https://developer.android.com/guide/app-bundle).

 # Testing

 The unit tests are in `/test/unit`.